snjo/UnicodeSymbolFinder/README.md

 ## Search

-Searching is done on the Unicode symbol's Code Point, Name or personal Comment.
+Searching is done on the Unicode symbol's Code Point, Name, glyph or personal Comment.
 - Code Point: the hex code of the symbol, search *without* 0x or \u in front, just use the hex number (e.g. 1F604 not 0x1F604)
 - Name: The name set by Unicode for the symbol
+- Glyph: The actual symbol character
 - Comment: an editable value

 Searching with no input shows all symbols in the list.